xorinzor/Topdesk-Export/README.md

 # TopdeskExport
-An export script for a topdesk installation (SAAS installation is confirmed to work, self-hosted is untested but should work too).
+An export script for a topdesk installation (SAAS installation is confirmed to work, self-hosted is untested but should work too as long as it's up-to-date).

 This will produce a file structure that looks like the following: